bahaeomid/Power-Search-App/Readme.txt

 You can also alter the web links being scraped by the app, from within the jobsearch.R file.

-Please note that on average Power Search takes 5 minutes to run the first time.
+Please note that on average Power Search takes some time to run the first time.